Probate Q&A Series

 3. Sale of Property to Satisfy the Mortgage

-If the estate lacks liquid assets to pay the mortgage, the personal representative can petition the clerk of court for authority to sell the real estate.
+If the estate lacks liquid assets to pay the mortgage or other estate obligations, the personal representative can petition the clerk of court for authority to sell the real estate.
 Under G.S.
-28A-6-1, the clerk may allow a sale free of competing interests.
-Proceeds first pay mortgage balances and sale costs.
+28A-15-1 and related estate administration statutes, the clerk may authorize a sale when appropriate.
+Proceeds first pay mortgage balances and sale costs to the extent required at closing.
 Any surplus flows into the estate for distribution to beneficiaries according to the will or intestacy laws.

 4. Transfer of Title with Outstanding Mortgage